Q & A

 Q: You work in music and TV.
 Will you work anywhere else?

 A: Definitely!
-Podcasts, films, radio, magazines, social media, corporate spaces, education spaces, wide open spaces.
+Podcasts, books, radio, magazines, social media, corporate spaces, education spaces, wide open spaces.

 Q: What other archival work do you do?